TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-rbac-default-directory.md

     cloudEnvironments="public"
     />

-# How to change the default directory of a subscription
+# Unable to change the default directory of a subscription

 ## **Recommended steps**

-### To change the default directory of a subscription
 1. Sign in to the [Azure subscription portal](https://account.azure.com/Subscriptions) with an account that is the Account Administrator for the subscription.
 2. Open the subscription that you want to transfer.
 3. Click **Transfer subscription**.